Toothache: causes and treatments | Dental pulpitis | Sana Oris Clinic, Paris 8

 How long does a toothache last?

-The duration of toothache depends on its cause.
-It can last from a few hours to several days if left untreated.
-In some cases, the pain can gradually intensify and become unbearable.
-Appropriate treatment, such as disinfection or endodontic treatment, can quickly relieve the pain and eliminate the infection.
+The duration of a toothache depends on its cause.
+It can last anywhere from a few hours to several days if left untreated.
+In some cases, the pain may gradually worsen and become unbearable.
+Appropriate treatment, such as a root canal or endodontic treatment, can quickly relieve the pain and eliminate the infection.

 How can you avoid toothache?